- Hit List

 Voices-Voix is a non-partisan coalition of Canadians and Canadian organizations.
-We support the development of a strong enabling environment for civil society organizations in Canada and are committed to defending Canadians' collective and individual rights to debate and dissent.
+We support a strong enabling environment for civil society organizations in Canada, robust democratic traditions, and Canadians' collective and individual rights to debate and dissent.

 Voices-Voix is stewarded by a small group of volunteers including human rights lawyers and representatives of the organizations in the coalition.

-The case studies and reports published on the web site are curated by a national Research Network on Dissent Democracy & the Law (DDL), bringing together noted scholars and practitioners from several disciplines.
-The research network publishes the peer-reviewed case studies and reports found on the Voices-Voix website.
+The case studies and reports published on the web site are curated by the Research Network on Dissent Democracy & the Law (DDL), bringing together noted scholars and practitioners from several disciplines, publishing peer-reviewed case studies and reports that can be found on the Voices-Voix Documentation Project.
 The Editorial Board peer reviews submissions and case studies.

 What we believe